rclone/rclone/cmd/mountlib/mount.md

 `PATH` or `HOME`.
 This means that tilde (`~`) expansion will not work and you should provide `--config` and `--cache-dir` explicitly as absolute paths via rclone arguments.
-Since mounting requires the `fusermount` program, rclone will use the fallback PATH of `/bin:/usr/bin` in this scenario.
-Please ensure that `fusermount` is present on this PATH.
+Since mounting requires the `fusermount` or `fusermount3` program, rclone will use the fallback PATH of `/bin:/usr/bin` in this scenario.
+Please ensure that `fusermount`/`fusermount3` is present on this PATH.

 ### Rclone as Unix mount helper